joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 * by enabling Basic Authentication in the cplace platform through setting the property `cplace.security.basic.enabled=true`.
   It authenticates against the cplace user management. *Basic Authentication is not recommended on production systems, however!*

-On local development systems a Basic Authentication provider is enabled per default.
+When running cplace in test mode a Basic Authentication provider is enabled per default.

 Custom authentication is added the easiest by registering your custom implementation of a `org.springframework.security.authentication.AuthenticationProvider` as a Spring bean.
 Also have a look at